Exploiting Features and Logits in Heterogeneous Federated Learning

 \section{Our algorithms}

 This section presents our data-free methods, Felo and Velo, to solve the heterogeneous FL problem.
 In heterogeneous FL, model weights can not be aggregated directly due to heterogeneous model architectures at the clients.
-Hence, the clients exchange knowledge with each other using mid-level features and logits in Felo. \figurename~\ref{fig_client_models} shows the architecture of the client models and the positions of the mid-level features and logits.
+Hence, the clients exchange knowledge with each other using mid-level features and logits in Felo.

+\figurename~\ref{fig_client_models} shows the architecture of the client models and the positions of the mid-level features and logits.
 In our methods, the client models are separated into two parts.
 One is the feature extractor $w_e$, which outputs the mid-level feature from the data input $x_i$.
 The other is the classifier $w_c$, which predicts the logit of $x_i$ from the mid-level feature.
 A combination of the feature extractor and the classifier forms a complete neural network.
+Mid-level features are defined as the outputs of the feature extractor, which processes the input data and generates these features.
+These features serve as a bridge between the feature extractor and the classifier, which then predicts the logits from the mid-level features.
 Note that our algorithms do not require specific model architectures in these two network parts.